First Published: January 19 ,2014… Last Updated: March 18, 2020

 Homemade Soft White Bread is an easy recipe that makes a super soft and delicious loaf of bread!
 Tender and full of flavor, watch it disappear as quickly as you slice into it!
 This is far better than any store bought loaf of bread out there!

-- In Kitchenaid stand mixer or in a large bowl, add ingredients as follows: Warm milk, melted butter, sugar, salt, and 1 cups of the all-purpose flour.
+In Kitchenaid stand mixer or in a large bowl, add ingredients as follows: Warm milk, melted butter, sugar, salt, and 1 cups of the flour.